Copy and paste the below script into your own website or blog to embed this book.

 But as I say, it was an old grill new to me, with balky qualities I had yet to discover.
 When I went out to check on the birds, they were incinerated: coal-black husks, burned beyond recognition.
 I quietly tipped them into the trash, returned to the kitchen, fluffed the rice, and served it with the vegetables: a vegetarian feast.
 A dozen people did not remark on the loss.
 I learned a great deal from that night, and not just about gas grills.

-Sam Sifton is the food editor of The New York Times, a columnist for The New York Times Magazine, and the founding editor of the Times’s Cooking section, an award-winning digital cookbook and cooking school.
-Formerly the newspaper’s national news editor, chief restaurant critic, and culture editor, he is also the author of Thanksgiving: How to Cook It Well.
-He lives in Brooklyn with his wife and two children.
+Sam Sifton is an assistant managing editor of The New York Times, overseeing culture and lifestyle coverage; an "Eat" columnist for The New York Times Magazine; and the founding editor of NYT Cooking, an award-winning digital cookbook and cooking school.
+Formerly the newspaper's national news editor, culture editor, and chief restaurant critic, he is also the author of Thanksgiving: How to Cook It Well and See You on Sunday: A Cookbook for Family and Friends.